cecad-imaging/qupath-extension-LMD/README.md

 Objects of the same class will be merged if intersecting.
 Note that this won't process annotations and the new, enlarged objects will be generic detections regardless of their previous type.
 The processing may take some time in case of many objects (>5000) and may result in data loss.
-The small the number of processed objects, the better.
+The smaller the number of processed objects, the better.